PaulNongL/WatlowF4TscpiLibrary/README.md

 Thus, only following are needed:

--- Python 3
+ - Python 3

--- Python3-pip
+ - Python3-pip

--- pyserial
+ - Pyserial

 The pyserial is needed for ModbusRTU communication.